mk-fg/pulseaudio-mixer-cli/README.md

 	  -n, --use-media-name  Display streams by "media.name" property, if possible.
 	                        Default is to prefer application name and process properties.
+	-e enc, --encoding enc
+	                        Encoding to enforce for the output.
+Any non-decodeable bytes will be stripped.
+Mostly useful with --use- media-name.
+Default: utf-8.
 	  -v, --verbose         Dont close stderr to see any sort of errors (which mess up curses interface, thus silenced that way by default).